Skip to main content

 Ransomware Resilience can identify the following workloads: Oracle, MySQL, file shares, block storage, VMs, and VM datastores.

-In addition, if you're using SnapCenter or SnapCenter for VMware, all workloads supported by those products are also identified in Ransomware Resilience, and Ransomware Resilience can protect and recover these in a workload-consistent manner.
+If you're using SnapCenter or SnapCenter for VMware, all workloads supported by these products are also identified in Ransomware Resilience.
+Ransomware Resilience can protect and recover SnapCenter and SnapCenter workloads in a workload-consistent manner.

 How do you associate data with a workload?

-Ransomware Resilience discovers the volumes and the file extensions and associates them to the appropriate workload.
+Ransomware Resilience discovers the volumes and the file extensions and associates them with the appropriate workload.

-In Ransomware Resilience, a workload shows a "protected" status when it has a primary detection policy enabled.
-For now, this means ARP is enabled on all volumes related to the workload.
+In Ransomware Resilience, a workload shows a status of protected when it has a primary detection policy enabled, meaning Autonomous Ransomware Protection (ARP) is enabled on all volumes related to the workload.

 What is an "at risk" workload?

-If a workload does not have a primary detection policy enabled, it is "at risk" even if it has a backup and snapshot policy enabled.
+If a workload does not have a primary detection policy enabled, it's labeled "at risk" even if it has a backup and snapshot policy enabled.
+For ransomware protection, you should enable a detection policy.

-If you added a new volume to your environment, initiate discovery again and apply protection policies to protect that new volume.
+If you added a new volume to your environment, initiate discovery of the workload again.
+After the volume has been discovered, apply protection policies to protect the new volume.

 Protection policies